Superradiance -- the 2020 Edition: Superradiance in black hole physics

 The same conclusion can be obtained by studying the reflection and transmission coefficients in the scattering of a fermionic wave off a Kerr BH.
 Chandrasekhar showed that Eq.~\eqref{radDirac} can be written as a Schroedinger-like equation in modified tortoise coordinates~\cite{Chandra}.
 Using the homogeneity of the Wronskian, the same analysis performed at the beginning of Sec.~\ref{sec:ABC}, allows to relate the reflection coefficient ${\cal R}$ and the transmission coefficient ${\cal T}$ as

 The reflection coefficient is always less than unity, showing that superradiance cannot occur.

 As discussed in Sec.~\ref{areaimpliesSR}, at the classical level superradiant amplification is a consequence of Hawking's area theorem~\cite{Hawking:1971tu,Bekenstein:1973mi}.
 It might appear that the absence of superradiance for fermions is at odds with this fact.
-However, as already pointed out in the original analysis~\cite{Unruh:1973}, the stress-energy tensor for fermions does not satisfy the weak energy condition, $T_{\mu\nu}t^\mu t^\nu>0$ for any timelike vector $t^\mu$, which is one of the assumptions behind Hawking's theorem.
+However, as already pointed out in the original analysis~\cite{Unruh:1973} and later generalized to generic charged massive fermions interacting with Kerr-Newman BHs~\cite{Wagh:1986cz}, the stress-energy tensor for fermions does not satisfy the weak energy condition, $T_{\mu\nu}t^\mu t^\nu>0$ for any timelike vector $t^\mu$, which is one of the assumptions behind Hawking's theorem.